7h3rAm/7h3rAm.github.io/_posts/confidence-ds-ctf-stego50.md

 CONFidence DS CTF Teaser: Stegano50
 ===================================
-date: 6/May/2014
+date: 06/May/2014
 summary: This post discusses how I completed the stego50 challenge from Dragon Sector CTF team.
-It is a simplistic challenge but a good source for learning about PDF internals.
+It is a simplistic challenge but a good source for learning PDF file format internals.
 tags: code, ctf

 ## Challenge Analysis